JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 DEPOT_PATH = String[]
 ```

-So again, we have an initialization problem.
+Again, we have an initialization problem.
 Looking at [what Julia itself does
-before including the standard libraries][sysimage-path-init], we can see that
+before including the standard libraries](https://github.com/JuliaLang/julia/blob/88c34fc51d962aaef973935942b2e073e2e2f398/base/sysimg.jl#L13-L14), we can see that
 the functions initializing these variables are explicitly called.
-Let's do the
+Let us do the
 same by updating the `custom_sysimage.jl` file to:

 ```jl